Update: Here's the latest version of this library: Arduino Library for Proteus V3.0

 Hi Guys!
 I welcome you on board.
-In this post today, I’ll cover Arduino Library for Proteus V2.0.
+In this post today, I’ll share a new Arduino Library for Proteus V2.0.
 I have already shared its previous version i.e. Arduino Library for Proteus(V1.0).

 Arduino Nano LCD Interfacing

-Pins 8,9,10 & 11 of Arduino Nano are connected to the data pins of LCD, while Enable & Reset of LCD are connected to Pin 12 & 13 of Arduino board.
+- Pins 8,9,10 & 11 of Arduino Nano are connected to the data pins of LCD, while Enable & Reset of LCD are connected to Pins 12 & 13 of the Arduino board.

-Open Properties panel & upload the HEX File.
+- Open the Properties panel & upload the HEX File.